-5 Performing 100 independent inversions is computationally expensive.
-Therefore, we only evaluate the posterior correlation between CO_2^{ff} and CO_2^{nat} for two scenarios, (a) the "NRC 5000" scenario, and (b) the "NRC 5000" scenario without 14CO2 observations.
-In an ideal system, for scenario (b) we expect to see large negative correlations between the posterior "natural" and fossil fuel CO_2 flux, at least over large areas where the total CO_2 flux is well constrained, and in scenario (a) we expect the negative correlations to be measurably smaller.
+Performing 100 independent inversions is computationally expensive.
+Therefore, we only evaluate the posterior correlation between CO_2^{ff} and CO_2^{nat} for two scenarios, (a) the NRC 5000 scenario, and (b) the NRC 5000 scenario without 14CO2 observations.
+In an ideal system, for scenario (b) we expect to see large negative correlations between the posterior natural and fossil fuel CO2 flux, at least over large areas where the total CO2 flux is well constrained, and in scenario (a) we expect the negative correlations to be measurably smaller.

-10 4 Results
+4 Results

-OSSE results are considered at scales ranging from monthly national totals, monthly totals for regions specified in Figure 5, and for groups of neighboring regions.
-Figures 6 and 7 compare monthly totals of the estimated fossil fuel CO_2 flux to specified "true" fluxes used to create the observations and the prior fluxes used in the inversions, for both "2010" and "NRC 5000" measurement coverage.
-At the national scale, the monthly fossil fuel flux over the contiguous United States is recovered to within 5% (orange shaded region in Figure 6) for all but one month for the 2010 measurement coverage, while the national, annual total is recovered to better than 1% ("true" flux = 1497.5 TgC, estimated flux = 1497.2 TgC).
-For the considerably denser measurement coverage of NRC 5000, the monthly US fossil fuel flux is recovered to within 5% (and usually to within 3%) for all months, while the national, annual total is again recovered to better than 1% ("true" flux = 1506.5 TgC).
+OSSE results are considered at scales ranging from monthly national totals, monthly totals for regions specified in Fig. 5, and for groups of neighboring regions.
+Figures 6 and 7 compare monthly totals of the estimated fossil fuel CO2 flux to specified true fluxes used to create the observations and the prior fluxes used in the inversions, for both 2010 and NRC 5000 measurement coverage.
+At the national scale, the monthly fossil fuel flux over the contiguous United States is recovered to within 5% (orange shaded region in Fig. 6) for all but 1 month for the 2010 measurement coverage, while the national, annual total is recovered to better than 1 % (true flux = 1497.5 TgC, estimated flux = 1497.2 TgC).
+For the considerably denser measurement coverage of NRC 5000, the monthly US fossil fuel flux is recovered to within 5% (and usually to within 3%) for all months, while the national, annual total is again recovered to better than 1 % (true flux = 1497.5 TgC, estimated flux = 1506.5 TgC).
 The impact of the increased coverage is more obvious when we consider smaller regions.
-Over the Eastern

-- and Central US, the NRC 5000 scenario always yields monthly flux estimates that are within 5% of the "truth", and over the Central US the phasing of the NRC 5000 estimate is much closer to the "truth" than that for the 2010 coverage.
-Estimates for the Western US frequently deviate by more than 5% from truth, even for the NRC 5000 scenario.
-This is likely due to the combination of the relatively small regional emissions and the fact that even for our case of effectively "perfect transport", the elements of the transport that carry emissions from upwind regions to the sampling sites may be biased; indeed it appears that - 25 both 2010 and NRC 5000 observation networks are detecting a transported signal from a region with a larger emission signal and greater seasonality than the Western US (compared to the "truth").
-And, unlike other US regions, the Western US tends to lack constraint from upwind observations (i.e., over the Pacific), which are relatively sparse in both measurement scenarios.
+Over the eastern and central US, the NRC 5000 scenario always yields monthly flux estimates that are within 5% of the truth, and over the central US the phasing of the NRC 5000 estimate is much closer to the truth than that for the 2010 coverage.
+Estimates for the western US frequently deviate by more than 5% from truth, even for the NRC 5000 scenario.
+This is likely due to the combination of the relatively small regional emissions and the fact that even for our case of effectively perfect transport, the elements of the transport that carry emissions from upwind regions to the sampling sites may be biased; indeed it appears that both 2010 and NRC 5000 observation networks are detecting a transported signal from a region with a larger emission signal and greater seasonality than the western US (compared to the truth).
+In addition, unlike other US regions, the western US tends to lack constraints from upwind observations (i.e., over the Pacific), which are relatively sparse in both measurement scenarios.